embroidery-space/xsp-specs/oxs/OXS.md

 | `stitchesperinch`   | number  |                                                                                                                                           |
 | `stitchesperinch_y` | number  |                                                                                                                                           |
 | `palettecount`      | integer | The number of palette colors other than the cloth/fabric.                                                                                 |

+All of these properties are optional.
+However, we recommend that you specify at least `oxsversion` for consistency, and `chartwidth` and `chartheight` for correct display.

 ```xml
 <properties